mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 5
 ```

-Now at this point, it's important to emphasize a certain point.
+At this point, it's important to emphasize a certain point.
 Given the implementation that we've used for the identity function:

 ```hs
 identity x = x